 - 10. Pensions.
 The fiduciary net position of the Teacher Retirement System of Texas (TRS) has been determined using the flow of economic resources measurement focus and full accrual basis of accounting.
 This includes for purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, and information about assets, liabilities and additions to/deductions from TRS's fiduciary net position.
 Benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value. - 11.
 The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America ("GAAP") requires the use of management's estimates. - 12.
 Other Post-Employment Benefits.
 The fiduciary net position of the Teacher Retirement System of Texas (TRS) TRS Care Plan has been determined using the flow of economic resources measurement focus and full accrual basis of accounting.
 This includes for purposes of measuring the net OPEB liability, deferred outflows of resources and deferred inflows of resources related to other post-employment benefits, OPEB expense, and information about assets, liabilities and additions to/deductions from TRS Care's fiduciary net position.
 Benefit payments are recognized when due and payable in accordance with the benefit terms.
-There are no investments as this is a pay-as you-go plan and all cash is held in a cash account. - In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+There are no investments as this is a pay-as you-go plan and all cash is held in a cash account. - 13.
+In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District's deferred outflows of resources consist of deferred charges for pension contributions made after the measurement date of August 31, 2020 and during the District's current reporting period, differences between the expected and actual economic experience in the pension plan and changes in actuarial assumptions. - In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+The District's deferred outflows of resources consist of deferred charges for pension contributions made after the measurement date of August 31, 2022 and during the District's current reporting period, differences between the expected and actual economic experience in the pension plan and changes in actuarial assumptions. - In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has one type of item which arises only under a modified accrual basis of accounting that qualifies for reporting in this category.
 Uncollected property taxes which are assumed collectible are reported in this category on the balance sheet for governmental funds.
 They are not reported in this category on the government wide statement of net position.
-In the government wide financial statements, the District reports the deferred inflows for pension for the District's proportionate share of the deferred inflow for the difference between the projected and actual investment earnings in the pension plan.
+In the government wide financial statements, the District reports the deferred inflows for pension for the District's proportionate share of the deferred inflow for the difference between the projected and actual investment earnings in the pension plan. - 15.
+Implementation of GASB Statement No. 96.
+As of September 1, 2022, the District adopted GASB Statement No. 96, Subscription-Based Information Technology Arrangements.
+The implementation of this standard establishes that a SBITA results in a right-to-use subscription asset (an intangible asset) and a corresponding liability.
+The standard requires recognition of right-to-use subscription assets and liabilities for SBITAs that previously were classified as operating expenditures based on the payment provisions of the contract.
+The disclosures required by this standard are included in Note G.